Minirin Tablets (Desmopressin Acetate)

 Alcohol & Driving

-Minirin Tablets is not expected to affect your ability to drive or operate machinery under normal circumstances.
+Minirin Tablets are not expected to impair your ability to drive or operate machinery.

 Alcohol